 My Recommendation:

 - For versatility, stainless steel is a must, especially for acidic dishes.
 I recommend a fully-clad frying pan and saucepan as a good start to cover most needs.
-5-ply is best, but lower cost tri-ply works too.
+5-ply is best, but lower-cost tri-ply works too.

-- Add a cast iron skillet for searing meats or frying eggs and an enameled iron Dutch oven for slow-cooking acidic sauces like marinara, for example.
+- Add a cast iron skillet for searing meats or frying eggs, and an enameled iron Dutch oven for slow-cooking acidic sauces like marinara, for example.
 Enameled cast iron presents the least leaching risk during prolonged cooking of acids (no iron or nickel leaching risk).

 Explore our Non-Toxic Cookware Guide for the best, safest cast iron (bare and enameled) and stainless steel brands – tested and reviewed in-depth.